-- Hostname Specifies the ftp server to connect to. - Username Specifies the username to use to log onto the FTP server. - Password Specifies the password to use to log onto the FTP server. - Enable push Enables pushing of file to the specified FTP server. - Push interval Specifies the amount of time, in milliseconds, in between pushes to the FTP server. - Local push directory Specifies the local directory to push files from. - Remote push directory Specifies the remote directory to push files to.
+- Enable Plugin Enables logging for this plugin. - Hostname Specifies the ftp server to connect to. - Username Specifies the username to use to log onto the FTP server. - Password- Specifies the password to use to log onto the FTP server. - Enable push Enables pushing of file to the specified FTP server.

+- Push interval Specifies the amount of time, in milliseconds, in between pushes to the FTP server. - Local push directory Specifies the local directory to push files from. - Temp files directory Specifies the local directory where temporary files are located. - Remote push directory Specifies the remote directory to push files to.
 A separate folder will be created for each device using the device serial number. - Wakeup for push time If the pull interval is set to 0, this will specify a specific time to initiate an FTP push. - Do push on start Enable an FTP push upon startup of the plug-in. - Enable pull Enable FTP pull functionality. - Pull interval Specifies the amount of time, in milliseconds, in between pulls from the FTP server. - Remote pull directory Specifies the directory on the FTP server where the filed to be pulled will be located. - Remote pull filename Specifies the file to be pulled from the FTP server. - Local pull directory Specifies the local directory to store the file pulled from the FTP server.